MozillaFoundation/foundation.mozilla.org/README.md

 ### Integration tests

+**(Note that this is still a work in progress.)**

 Integration testing is done using [Playwright](https://playwright.dev/), with the integration tests found in `./tests/integration`.

 You can run these tests locally by running a one-time `npm install` and `npm run playwright:install` after which you should be able to run `npm run playwright` to run the visual tests, with `docker-compose up` running in a secondary terminal.

 In order to run the same tests as will run during CI testing, make sure that `RANDOM_SEED=530910203` is set in your `.env` file, and that your local database is a new db based on that seed (`inv new-db`).

-Note that this is still a work in progress.
+#### URL checker

+URL checker can be initiated by running `npm run playwright:urls`.
+It checks to see if visiting URLs listed in [`tests/foundation-urls.js`](https://github.com/MozillaFoundation/foundation.mozilla.org/blob/main/tests/foundation-urls.js) and [`tests/mozfest-urls.js`](https://github.com/MozillaFoundation/foundation.mozilla.org/blob/main/tests/mozfest-urls.js) returns an OK response (i.e., status 200).
+Note that the URL lists in these two files are not complete and will require updates.
+We will also need to expand the lists to include PNI and Donate URLs.

 ### Visual regression tests